Municipal elections in Barcelona: 2015 election

+Footnotes: ^{1} Barcelona in Common (Let's Win Barcelona)–Agreement results are compared to Initiative for Catalonia Greens–United and Alternative Left totals in the 2011 election.; ^{2} Better Barcelona results are compared to Catalan Solidarity for Independence totals in the 2011 election.;

 Historical composition of the City Council

 1901–1939

 Until Primo de Rivera's dictatorship, only one half of the council was renewed at every election.
 The numbers below indicate the total seats after the election.